Trần Ngọc Châu: Census Grievance program

 Châu first began to experiment with counterinsurgency tactics while commander of the Civil Guard and Self-Defense Forces in the eastern Mekong delta.
-President Diệm here backed his work.
+Diệm here backed his work.
 A major spur to his development of a new approach was the sorry state of South Vietnamese intelligence about the Viet Cong.
-Apparently the communists cadres already knew most GSV agents who were attempting to spy on them.
-The VC either fed them misinformation, converted them into double agents, or compromised or killed those few GSV agents who were effective.
+Apparently the communists cadres already knew most South Vietnamese agents who were attempting to spy on them.
+The VC either fed them misinformation, converted them into double agents, or compromised or killed those few South Vietnamese agents who were effective.
 Châu had to start again, by trial-and-error practice, to construct better village intelligence.
 Not only, but also better use of information to deliver effective security for the peasant villagers.
 In doing so Châu combined his idea of village census takers (better intelligence and better use of it) with that of "people's action teams" (PAT) to form a complete pacification program.
 "Châu apparently had what the Americans with their splintered programs lacked: an overall plan."

 In Kiến Hòa Province, Châu begin to train five types of specialized teams: census grievance (interviews), social development, open arms (Viet Cong recruitment), security, and counterterror.
 First, the "census grievance" teams gathered from villagers local information, political and social; such intelligence operations were "critical to the success of the program" and included social justice issues.
 To compose the 'census grievance' teams, he carefully selected from the Civil Guard individuals for small squads of three to five.
 "They interviewed every member of the village or hamlet in which they were operating every day without exception."
 Second, in follow-up responses that used this information, the "social development" teams set priorities and worked to achieve village improvements: bridges, wells, schools, clinics.
 Third, were the "open arms" teams [Vietnamese: Chieu Hoi], which used village intelligence to counter Viet Cong indoctrination, persuading those supporting the Viet Cong, such as family members and part-time soldiers, that "it was in their interest to join the government side."
 Fourth, a "security" team composed of "six to twelve armed men" might work with ten villages at a time, in order to provide protection for the other pacification teams and their efforts.
 Fifth, the "counterterror" teams were a "weapon of last resort."